 Students are also provided the opportunity to participate in summer training programs held on campus at the University of Michigan to complete their advanced methods course requirement and enhance their

-The Department of Communication Studies funds enrollment in the Inter-university Consortium for
+The Department of Communication and Media funds enrollment in the Inter-university Consortium for

 Political and Social Research (ICPSR) Summer Program in Quantitative Methods of Social Research offering programming in research design, statistics, data analysis, and social science methodology.
 The ICPSR Summer Program offers two four-week course sessions as well as numerous 3- to 5-day workshops on a variety of statistical topics and substantive issues.